-Edutopia was one of 330+ organizations, companies, and communities that participated in the second annual Connected Educator Month (CEM), an initiative of the U.S. Department of Education's Office of Education Technology celebrating online communities of practice.
-The event included an array of rich opportunities for informal professional development, both for educators with established professional learning networks (PLN) and for those just getting started.
-Though the month has concluded, the need to connect has not— the resources below will help you to connect, share, and collaborate with your network throughout the year.
+Edutopia is one of the many organizations, companies, and communities participating in the fourth annual Connected Educator Month (CEM), a celebration of online communities of practice originally developed by the U.S. Department of Education with partners.
+As with previous years, October 2015 includes an array of rich opportunities for informal professional development, both for educators with established professional learning networks (PLNs) and for those just getting started.
+New for this year, the University of North Dakota is offering graduate professional-development credits to those who participate.

-Miss one of the 600+ events during CEM 2013?
-Visit the CEM Archives for access to recordings, transcripts, and other professional-development resources from October.
+If you miss one of the hundreds of events during CEM 2015, visit the CEM Archives for access to recordings, transcripts, and other professional-development resources from October.
 The archived events are searchable by audience, event type, and topic.
-The Connected Educators website also maintains a showcase of opportunities for sustained professional development in the form of courses, classes and clubs.
+The Connected Educators website also maintains a showcase of opportunities for sustained professional development in the form of courses, classes, and clubs.

-Experiment with connection tools and technologies.
+4. With New Tools: Experiment with connection tools and technologies.
 If possible, find a colleague to join you.
 The Connected Educator Starter Kit guides you step-by-step through many of the ways you can connect and collaborate via social media, wikis, blogs, and multimedia tools.
-In addition, here are a few other ideas to explore:
+Here are a few other ideas to explore:

 5. By Sharing Your Work: Sharing information publicly about your work as an educator, including news, reflections, successes, struggles, or resources, can be a powerful way to connect to other educators or community members.
 Consult the following pieces on Edutopia for advice and guidance: "Find Your Digital Space," by Andrew Marcinek, and "Start Your Teaching Blog: Resources, Advice, and Examples," by Matt Davis.